 The John Simon Guggenheim Memorial Foundation appointed Rymer a Guggenheim Fellow in 2002.

-Houghton Mifflin Harcourt will publish his first novel, Paris Twilight, in June, 2013.
+Houghton Mifflin Harcourt published his first novel, Paris Twilight, in July, 2013.